Utkarshbhimte/Card-Design-1/README.md

-# Card Design
+# StudNET Prototype

 <img src="images/Screenshot (9).png">

-Made a Layout showcasing some of my favourite FrontEnd Tutorials on YouTube<br>
-Used Skeleton Framework. <a><br>
+I made a Prototype Design for StudNET, A Student Portal to provide Study Material Offline.<a><br>

-Check Out the Website <a href="https://utkarshbhimte.github.io/Card-Design-1">here</a>.
+Check Out the Website <a href="https://utkarshbhimte.github.io/StudNET-Prototype">here</a>.